 * tanh(val) * atanh(val)

 Notice that the constants pi and e must be specified as functions, pi() and e().
 A number of global variables are also available to build conditional statements.
 These include the following:

-Special Variable Names For Use In Conditional Statements:
+Special variable names for use in conditional statements: